Optimal control of a quantum sensor: A fast algorithm based on an analytic solution: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Marco Zennaro and Carlo Fonda for providing the Raspberry Pi microcomputer where the optimization algorithm was run.
 We also thank Francesco Poggiali for useful discussions, and Massimo Inguscio for constant support.
-The Authors declare no Competing Financial or Non-Financial Interests.
+This work was supported by the European Commission-EU under GA n.
+101070546–MUQUABIS, and by the European Union–Next Generation EU within the PNRR MUR Project PE0000023-NQSTI, the PRIN 2022 PNRR M4C2 Project QUASAR 20225HYM8N [CUP B53D23004980006], and the I-PHOQS Infrastructure [IR0000016, ID D2B8D520, CUP D2B8D520].